Seven definitions of bipartite bound entanglement: Qubit implies probabilistic

-For the remaining two implications we have to fall back to two elaborate LOCC protocols, namely, the recurrence protocol \cite{Recurrenceoriginal} and the hashing protocol \cite{hashingoriginal}.
-The two protocols are summarized in Appendix~\ref{sec_Recurrence} and Appendix~\ref{sec_hashing}, respectively.
-We first cross the vertical boundary in Figure~\ref{fig_def} from left to right, that is, we transition back from a notion of distillability which produces any qubit entangled state to a notion where a maximally entangled state is approximated.
-This transition requires the recurrence protocol. \begin{theorem}\normalfont Qubit distillability implies probabilistic distillability. \end{theorem} \begin{proof} Let $\rho$ be qubit-entangled and $\epsilon > 0$.
+We are now in the position to prove the main result the of this section:

+\begin{theorem}\normalfont Qubit distillability implies probabilistic distillability. \end{theorem} \begin{proof} Let $\rho$ be qubit-distillable and $\epsilon > 0$.
 Consequently, we can map $N$ instances of $\rho$ to an entangled two-qubit state $\tau$ by means of $\LOCC$.
-In Ref.~[\onlinecite{Horodecki1997ReductionCriterion}] it is shown that the fidelity of an entangled two-qubit state with some maximally entangled state $\sigma'$ is always larger than $\frac12$, see also Appendix~\ref{app_maxent}.
-Since we can always change the local bases such that $\sigma'=\sigma_+$, we can assume without loss of generality that $\sigma'=\sigma_+$.
-After twirling $\tau$ into Bell-diagonal form, see Appendix~\ref{sec_Twirling}, we use the recurrence protocol \cite{Recurrenceoriginal}, see Appendix~\ref{sec_Recurrence}.
-According to Theorem~\ref{theo_recurrence_iterative}, for any $\epsilon>0$ we find an integer $M$ and an LOCC protocol $(\mathcal{E}, \mathcal E')$ such that
+In Ref.~[\onlinecite{Horodecki1997ReductionCriterion}] it is shown that the fidelity of an entangled two-qubit state with some maximally entangled state $\sigma'$ is always larger than $\frac12$, see also Section~\ref{app_maxent}.
+Since we can always change the local bases such that $\sigma'=\sigma_+$ \cite{nielsen_chuang_2010}, we can assume, without loss of generality, that $\sigma'=\sigma_+$.
+After twirling $\tau$ into Bell-diagonal form, see Section~\ref{sec_Twirling}, we use the recurrence protocol \cite{Recurrenceoriginal}.
+According to Lemma~\ref{lemm_recurrence_iterative}, for any $\epsilon>0$ we find an integer $M$ and an LOCC protocol $(\mathcal{E}, \mathcal E')$ such that

 with success probability $p=\tr[\mathcal E(\tau^{\otimes M})]>0$.
 The second Fuchs--van de Graaf inequality in Eq.~\eqref{eq_fuchs_graaf} yields $\norm{\frac{1}{p} \mathcal{E} ( \tau^{\otimes M}) - \sigma_+}_1 \leq \epsilon$ which completes the proof. \end{proof}